finic-ai/doctran/README.md

     <img src="https://img.shields.io/github/issues/psychic-api/doctran?color=blue" alt="Issues">
 </a>
 </p>

-Vector databases are useful for retrieving context for LLMs, however they struggle to find relevant information if the source documents are indexed haphazardly and information is sparse.
-Doctran uses LLMs and open source NLP libraries to transform raw text into clean, structured, information-dense documents that are optimized for vector space retrieval.
-You can think of Doctran as a black box where messy strings go in and nice, clean, labelled strings come out.
+There are certain applications that require documents to be parsed where human-level judgement matters more than speed.
+E.g. labelling transactions, or extracting semantic information from texts.
+In these cases, RegEx can be too inflexible, but LLMs are ideal.
+One way to think of Doctran is a LLM-powered black box where messy strings go in and nice, clean, labelled strings come out.
+Another way to think about it is a modular, declarative wrapper over OpenAI's functional calling feature that significantly improves the developer experience.

 Doctran is (lightly) maintained by [jasonwcfan](https://github.com/jasonwcfan).